-5.1 Compensating Adjustments When Transfer Pricing Claims Are Settled
+5.1 Compensating Adjustments when Transfer Pricing Claims Are Settled be settled.
+Hence, the overall operation of MAPs is deemed satisfactory.

 Generally, German tax authorities scrutinise compensating adjustments critically and recognise them only subject to strict conditions.
-Consequently, compensating adjustments must be based on a previously agreed pricing method that is applied in predefined scenarios of uncertainty and leads to an "arm'slength" result.
+Consequently, compensating adjustments must be based on a previously agreed pricing method that is applied in predefined scenarios of uncertainty and lead to an "arm's-length" result.

-The underlying Principles of Administrative Procedure have not been updated since 2005 and, despite international developments (eg, by the EU Joint Transfer Pricing Forum), an update is not expected in the near future.
+The underlying Principles of Administrative Procedure have been recently updated.
 There are no reports on any particular difficulties in operating MAPs.
-On the contrary, based on recent MAP statistics of December 2017, only 1% of completed procedures involving Germany could not be settled.
-Hence, the overall operation of MAPs is deemed satisfactory.
+On the contrary, based on MAP statistics from December 2020, only 3% of completed procedures involving Germany could not